lexxiave/forms/README.md

 2. Every submission should forward an email confirmation to the subscribers and an email alert to the administrator.

-3. Option customizes the form confirmation message.
+3. The option to customize the email confirmation message.

 4. Every form required field validation except for adding guests optional not necessary required field